sisl/AdaptiveStressTestingToolbox/README.rst

 A toolbox for worst-case validation of autonomous policies

 Adaptive Stress Testing is a worst-case validation method for autonomous policies.
-This toolbox is currently under construction, and is being actively developed by the Stanford Intelligent Systems Lab.
+This toolbox is being actively developed by the Stanford Intelligent Systems Lab.

 See https://ast-toolbox.readthedocs.io/en/master/ for documentation.